 Why do I need a specialist mortgage for Airbnb?

-When you rent out your property, it is no longer considered just for residential use and so a typical residential mortgage will not usually cover the requirements.
-Many lenders will want you to take out a specialist mortgage in these circumstances.
+When you rent out your property, it is no longer considered just for residential use, so a typical residential mortgage will not usually cover the requirements.
+Many mortgage lenders will want you to take out a specialist mortgage in these circumstances.

-It’s worth speaking to your lender to understand their stance, as many will allow occasional single room rental if it’s not your entire property that’s being rented out, in which case you can continue with a normal residential mortgage.
+It’s worth speaking to your current mortgage lender to understand their stance, as many will allow occasional single-room rental if it’s not your entire property that’s being rented out.
+In this case, you can continue with a normal residential mortgage.
 Nationwide and Metro Bank, for example, are flexible in their allowance of room rental throughout the year.

 If you decide to rent out rooms in your home without confirming this with your mortgage provider in advance, you could be in breach of contract and have your property repossessed.